SuciuCaesar12/codeT5-method-name-prediction/README.md

 - **Model Used:** [Salesforce/codet5p-220m](https://huggingface.co/Salesforce/codet5p-220m)

 - **Approach:**
-    - Fine-tuning is performed on the model, which was originally trained with the objective of `Span Denoising`, involving masking spans of code and predicting the masked tokens.
+    - For fine-tuning the model we sue `Span Denoising` objective as outlined in the paper.
-    - Method name in the method body and signature is masked and used as input to the encoder.
+    - We take the whole method and mask its name and then train the model to predict the masked name.
-    - Decoder predicts the masked tokens, which correspond to the method name.

 - **Example:**
     - Input: `public int <extra_id_0>(int a, int b) { return a + b; }`